EBU Accessible Voting video, 2019, there is also a transcript of the video text (word document)

 The AVA Brochure

 In May 2019, EBU released its brochure “Making Elections Accessible for Voters with Visual Impairments” (Download as PDF) with clear recommendations for policy makers and election commissions.
-This brochure is now (Oct 2019) available in Bulgarian, Greek, Montenegrin, Polish and Slovakian.
+This brochure is now (Dec 2020) available in Albanian, Bulgarian, Greek, Hungarian, Montenegrin, Polish and Slovakian.

 As the road to accessible voting begins with good electoral legislation, policy makers should create unified legislation for accessible elections, bring laws on assisted voting in line with the UNCRPD, and allow alternative voting methods and assistive devices.